-Kaiser Permanente — with its strong emphasis on integrated care and prevention — is an industry leader in preventing and managing heart disease in members.
-But what health care experts and the public may be less familiar with is that Kaiser Permanente facilities and physicians also earn top honors when it comes to cardiac specialty care.
+Kaiser Permanente — with its strong emphasis on integrated care and prevention — is an industry leader in preventing and managing heart disease.
+But what health care experts and the public may be less familiar with is that Kaiser Permanente medical facilities and Permanente physicians also earn top honors when it comes to cardiac specialty care.

-Whether you are looking in San Francisco or Seattle, the accolades and top quality scores extend across multiple facilities and regions.
+Whether in San Francisco or Seattle, the accolades and top quality scores extend across multiple facilities and regions.

-In 2017, our Southern California Cardiovascular Surgical Services Program at the Kaiser Permanente Los Angeles Medical Center also received the society’s three-star rating for the third consecutive year.
-It was also named by U.S. News & World Report as a top hospital, designated as a high-performer in nine common adult procedures and conditions in three specialties: aortic valve surgery, heart failure, and heart bypass surgery.
+In 2022, our Southern California Cardiovascular Surgical Services Program at the Kaiser Permanente Los Angeles Medical Center also received the society’s 3-star rating for the eighth consecutive year.
+It was also named by U.S. News & World Report as a top hospital, designated as a high-performer for 5 years straight in the categories of aortic valve surgery, heart failure, and heart bypass surgery.

-Kaiser Permanente patients who need complex cardiac procedures benefit from something else health experts know to be universally true — care at medical centers that do a high volume of procedures results in better outcomes.
+Kaiser Permanente patients who need complex cardiac procedures benefit from something else health experts know to be universally true — care at medical centers that perform lots of procedures results in better outcomes.
 When it comes to quality, volume matters.

-In Northern California, patients who need heart surgery, treatment of heart rhythm issues, and high-risk angioplasty and stenting procedures receive them at Kaiser Permanente Medical Centers in San Francisco and Santa Clara, where a high volume of these procedures are performed.
+In Northern California, patients who need heart surgery, heart arrhythmia treatment, and high-risk angioplasty and stenting procedures receive them at Kaiser Permanente medical centers in San Francisco and Santa Clara, where a high number of these procedures are performed.

-At our Kaiser Permanente Santa Clara Cardiac Specialty Care Center, Charlie Young, MD, chief of Cardiac Electrophysiology for Kaiser Permanente Northern California, and his team of 17 physicians, nurses, technologists, and physician assistants perform about 30 procedures a week on patients referred to them with cardiac rhythm disorders.
+At our Kaiser Permanente medical centers in Santa Clara, Sacramento, and Redwood City, Taylor Liu, MD, chief of Cardiac Electrophysiology for Kaiser Permanente Northern California, says care teams of physicians, nurses, technologists, and physician assistants perform about 2,400 procedures a year on patients with cardiac rhythm disorders.

-They oversee procedures like ablation — a minimally invasive, advanced procedure in which flexible wires are inserted into a patient’s groin or neck veins and threaded up into the chambers of the heart.
-The team also utilizes a state-of-the-art, remote navigational device that more accurately and safely delivers ablative lesions to target sites in the heart.
+The teams oversee procedures like ablation — a minimally invasive, advanced procedure in which flexible wires are inserted into a patient’s groin or neck veins and threaded up into the chambers of the heart.
+Teams also utilize a state-of-the-art, remote navigational device that more accurately and safely delivers ablative lesions to target sites in the heart, destroying abnormal tissue.